University of Reading cookie policy

 Depending on the respective funder for your PhD, further training via attendance at advanced courses, meetings and workshops may also form part of your PhD programme.

-You can apply for doctoral training and studentships from the NERC SCENARIO Doctoral Training Partnerships.
 These include a wide range of opportunities for placements and training with external partners.

 There are opportunities for participation on established research projects run by our experienced staff.